judepayne/dictim/README.md

 dictim can easily be specified as json rather than clojure edn.

-dictim-flat is not non-nested syntax variant of dictim which offers an alternative that may be eaiser to produce programmatically for some use cases.
+Whilst dictim syntax is nested, this library also offers dictim-flat syntax, a secondary unnested syntax variant. dictim-flat may be easier to produce and manipulate programmatically depending on your use case. dictim syntax and dictim-flat can be converted to each other in the `dictim.flat` namespace with the `flatten` and `build` functions.

 For details on dictim syntax, the compile, parse and other operations, please see the [wiki](https://github.com/judepayne/dictim/wiki).